in28minutes/go-serverless/README.md

 ## Requirements
 - You have an attitude to learn while having fun :)
-- ZERO serverless experience is expected
+- ZERO Serverless experience is expected
 - ZERO cloud experience (AWS or Azure) is expected
-- You will need Azure and AWS accounts to build the serverless applications
+- You will need Azure and AWS accounts to build the Serverless applications

 ## Copy Writing Phrases For This Course